 The total solar eclipse taking place on August 21, 2017 is creating a lot of excitement here in Nashville.
 At the Zoo, our animals are (we believe) completely unaware of the impending astronomical event.
 We are zoology professionals and enthusiasts, and we are very curious to see how our animal collection will react to a false dusk, night, and dawn taking place over the course of a few hours in the middle of the day.
 So on August 21, we will be watching our animals, and we invite you to come to the Zoo and do the same at our Great American Solar Eclipse Animal Observation Experience on August 21.
+The event is included with Zoo admission.
+You do not need to purchase tickets in advance.
+However, we are expecting larger than normal crowds on Aug.
+21 so we encourage everyone to arrive early.
+We are giving away solar glasses to the first 5,000 guests through our entrance.

 While we are not certain what to expect from animals, we have done some research on past observations during either partial or total eclipses.
 Here are some behaviors we’ll be looking for: